PradhumnSrivastava/PradhumnSrivastava/README.md

 ## About Me

-Passionate about engineering AI systems that move beyond experimentation into real-world impact.
+Passionate about Ai engineering AI systems that move beyond experimentation into real-world impact.
 I specialize in Machine Learning, Deep Learning, Generative AI, and MLOps, with a growing focus on LLMs, RAG, and Agentic AI.
 I believe great AI is built through clean engineering, continuous learning, and open-source collaboration.

 ## Tech Stack